yasirs/matchSCore/README.md

 2. Score the matching between your clusters and cell identities from a reference data set.
 (Cluster annotation)

-## Benchmarking with a simulated data set
+## Benchmarking by using simulated data

 ```{r,eval=FALSE}